 As one scientist said in response to an informal poll, “Some of the worst train wrecks of conversations come from people trying to impress.
 Much more of an inspiring conversation happens when someone is showing sincere curiosity.”

 “What's annoying is that the person may interrupt and give you a detailed description about their knowledge of the topic (which is not always accurate) and basically ignore your participation in the discussion,” another scientist says.

 If you don’t understand something, don’t pretend that you do.
 Ask questions instead.
-Scientists also need to do their part here.
-A good rule of thumb for scientists is to try to describe their work as if they’re speaking to an intelligent eighth-grader.
+And a tip for scientists who may be unfamiliar with explaining their work to nonscientists: A good rule of thumb for scientists is to try to describe your work as if you're speaking to an intelligent eighth-grader.
 That’s the unspoken guide that many media organizations use to unpack complex ideas.

 5. Chill Out

 But don’t go overboard with the questions!
 Remember, if you’re at a social gathering, then people, including scientists, are there to relax and have a good time.
 Don’t be that person who tries to get the scientist to weigh in on your personal problems, especially if their expertise doesn’t apply.

 Consider this anecdote from a behavioral neuroscientist.
 “I was out once and a stranger asked me what I do, and I said ‘I'm a psychologist’ and they said, ‘Oh no. You're going to try to diagnose me.’
 And I said, ‘Actually, no. I’m a psychologist who works with animals.’
 Then they told a 20-minute story about all the weird things their dog does,” he says, noting that he’s “not a pet shrink.”

 If all else fails, just try to relate to the scientist on a human level.
 And please don’t buttonhole the computer scientist and try to get her to fix your printer.